jongiddy/r-library-doc/base/complex.md

 base::**complex**(**argument**: Numeric): Complex

-If `length.out` is not provided, set to the length of the longest of supplied `modulus` or `argument` vectors.
+If `length.out` is not provided, set to the length of the longest supplied `modulus` or `argument` vectors.

 If `modulus` is not provided, set to 1.